ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

         Doctor[]|http:ClientError resp = queryDoctorEP->/[category];
         ```

     - Use the `is` check to decide the response based on the response to the client call.
 If the client call was successful and the respond payload was an array of `Doctor` records (as expected), then, directly return the array from the resource.
-If the request failed, send an `http:NotFound` response if the client call failed with a `4xx` status code or return an `http:InternalServerError` response for other failures.
+If the request fails, send an `http:NotFound` response if the client call failed with a `4xx` status code or return an `http:InternalServerError` response for other failures.

         ```ballerina
         log:printInfo("Retrieving information", specialization = category);